This tutorial uses the Image Colorization API. See the docs, live demo, and pricing.

 Start with High-Resolution Scans

-The colorization model makes better predictions when it has more detail to work with.
-If you are scanning physical photographs, use at least 300 DPI.
-A sharp, high-resolution input gives the model more texture information to base its color predictions on, resulting in more natural and consistent output.
+Scan physical photos at 300 DPI or higher.
+The model predicts better with more detail to work with.
+A sharp, high-resolution input gives it more texture information to base color predictions on, for more natural and consistent output.

 Clean Up the Input First